Dechrissen/website/blog/web-development.md

 I also saw it as a good opportunity for gaining experience in web design and project management, not to mention it was a good way to build [my portfolio](https://github.com/Dechrissen) and add to my GitHub repositories.

 I was able to develop a nice baseline of skills in HTML, CSS, and JavaScript.
-In retrospect, the JavaScript backend ended up being a lot more crucial to the framework of the site than I had originally anticipated.
+In retrospect, the JavaScript portion ended up being a lot more crucial to the framework of the site than I had originally anticipated.
 The basic idea behind the site is that it's separated first by game, and within each game's section, there is a list of links that redirect you to the individual level pages for that game.
 The JavaScript behind the scenes works to 1. determine which level to load based on the URL selected, 2. find the corresponding